-Charter Boat Captains Call for Closure of Asian Carp Paths to Great Lakes
+Charter Boat Captains Call for Closure of Invasive Carp Paths to Great Lakes

 Ohio Environmental Council, August 2, 2016

-A group of charter boat captains from across the Great Lakes and St. Lawrence River are calling on Congress and other decision makers to take action in the fight against silver and bighead carp (Asian carp).
+A group of charter boat captains from across the Great Lakes and St. Lawrence River are calling on Congress and other decision-makers to take action in the fight against silver and bighead carp (invasive carp).

 Currently, there are three electrical barriers located on the Chicago River.
-These are being utilized as one-way barriers to keep Asian carp out of the Great Lakes.
-Unfortunately, small fish – including Asian carp – can become caught between barges and transported across the electric barriers, according to the U.S. Fish and Wildlife Service.
+These are being utilized as one-way barriers to keep invasive carp out of the Great Lakes.
+Unfortunately, small fish – including invasive carp – can become caught between barges and transported across the electric barriers, according to the U.S. Fish and Wildlife Service.

-“Asian carp jumped 66 miles last year,” said Captain Guy Lopez, Owner of Wild Dog Tackle and Good Guyde Service in Illinois.
-“We cannot watch our livelihood be edged out because Asian carp invade the Great Lakes.
+“Invasive carp jumped 66 miles last year,” said Captain Guy Lopez, Owner of Wild Dog Tackle and Good Guyde Service in Illinois.
+“We cannot watch our livelihood be edged out because these carp invade the Great Lakes.
 We need Congress to require the Army Corps to permanently separate Lake Michigan and the Mississippi River.”

-The U.S. Geological Survey has stated Lake Erie is a similar climate to Asian Carp’s native waters in China.
+The U.S. Geological Survey has stated Lake Erie is a similar climate to invasive carp’s native waters in China.
 Even Ohio’s cold winters and frozen Lake would not be a deterrent to the carp.
-Rather, Lake Erie’s warmer waters would provide suitable habitat for Asian carp to thrive, threatening a lucrative fishing industry, as Lake Erie provides more fish for human consumption than all of the other Great Lakes combined.
+Rather, Lake Erie’s warmer waters would provide suitable habitat for invasive carp to thrive, threatening a lucrative fishing industry, as Lake Erie provides more fish for human consumption than all of the other Great Lakes combined.

 Global biological invasions, including the potential carp invasion of the Great Lakes, could cost an estimated $1.4 trillion per year in damages – 5 percent of the global economy.